tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Standard-IA has a minimum duration charge of 30 days, objects can be stored for less but the minimum billing always applies.
 - Standard-IA has a minimum capacity charge of 128KB per object, objects smaller than this are charged at this rate.
 - Standard-IA should be used for long-lived data, which is important but where access is infrequent.

+### S3 - One Zone-IA (Infrequent Access)

+- One Zone-IA is similar to Standard-IA but data is stored in a single AZ
+- One Zone-IA has a per GB data retrieval fee, overall cost increases with frequent data access.
+- One Zone-IA jas a minimum duration charge of 30 days, objects can be stored for less but the minimum billing always applies.
+- One Zone-IA has a minimum capacity charge of 128KB per object, objects smaller than this are charged at this rate.
+- One Zone-IA does not provide the multi-AZ resilience of Standard-IA.
+Instead only one AZ is used within the region.
+- 11 9s of durability, 1 object loss in 10000 years but reduced resilience compared to Standard-IA
+- One Zone-IA should be used for **long lived data**, which is **NON-CRITICAL** and **REPLACABLE** and where access is **infrequent**.